** Bondmason review updated June 2nd 2017 **

 What Are The Main Risks?

-Platform failure: Bondmason is a newer peer to peer platform so its lack of history adds to the lender investment risk.
+Company failure: Bondmason is a newer peer to peer platform so its lack of history adds to the lender investment risk.
 As with any peer to peer company, should Bondmason cease trading, lenders could face capital losses.
 Platform failure is the single biggest risk to peer to peer investors.
 Another concern is that its sister company BCL purchases the peer to peer loans.
 As I understand, BCL is also listed as the third party set up to handle the loan book in case of platform failure.
 Bondmason states that this legal structure is designed to protect lenders.
 Whilst this maybe true, there could be some conflict of interest here so I would much rather see Bondmason hire an independent third party for loan administration.
 If Bondmason fails, BCL could fail also even though it is legally separated from the platform.

 Defaults: Bondmason’s experienced team analyses the quality of each peer to peer loan it places investors money into.
 For this reason I expect defaults to be low.
 However due to the volatile nature of peer to peer lending, defaults happen.
 Higher default rates could severely damage investor confidence leading investors to the exit doors.
 If investors exit all at once, it would be hard to sell existing investments as liquidity could dry up.

 Lowering of standards: If Bondmason lowers its investment criteria standards, defaults could increase and returns could fall.
+I fully expect Bondmason’s quality standards to remain high.

 Hand-off investing: Passive investing has its downsides.
 Investment companies make frequent changes, some for the better and others for the worse.
 When you passively invest, it’s so easy to become complacent and forget to keep an eye on the company you are invested through.

 Overall risk: Bondmason could be the future of investing in peer to peer lending.
 Before you invest, you should understand that this type of investing could be riskier than standard peer to peer lending because you are placing heavy reliance on Bondmason’s decision making and operation rather than choosing your own peer to peer loans.
+Given the experience of the team, I see this as a positive.
+I would rather have an experienced finance team vetting peer to peer loans than relying on my own knowledge.

 Is There A Provision Fund?